 Hi there!
-My name is Hongjun Wu (吴泓骏), a technical artist from Zhuhai, China.
+I am Hongjun Wu (In Chinese, 吴泓骏), a New York based technical artist.
 Thanks for stopping by!

-I work in many very different fields, traditional works such as painting and printmaking, all the way to cool tech like virtual reality and artificial intelligence.
+I work in many very different fields, traditional art such as painting and printmaking, all the way to cool tech like virtual reality and artificial intelligence.

 I always try to make things that have a healthy blend of tech and art, and my goal is quite simple: If my stuff can help someone on earth have a happier day, I consider it a success.

-I am a Master’s candidate and research assistant at Cornell Tech for a dual master’s degree in Information Systems (with a concentration in Connective Media) and Applied Information Science.
+I am currently a research assistant and a Master’s candidate at Cornell Tech for dual Master of Science degrees in Information Systems (with a concentration in Connective Media) and Applied Information Science.

-I was awarded merit-based scholarship from Jacobs Technion-Cornell Institute.
+I was awarded a merit-based scholarship from the Jacobs Technion-Cornell Institute.